pachyderm/pachyderm/doc/docs/master/getting_started/index.md

 Pachyderm provides multiple easy ways to get up and running quickly.
-You can deploy Pachyderm on your local machine, in your favorite cloud provider, or in our fully managed service, Pachyderm Hub.
+You can deploy Pachyderm on your local machine, in your favorite cloud provider, or in our fully managed service, Hub.

 <div class="row">
   <div class="column-2">